-NOW, THEREFORE, BE IT RESOLVED by the Environmental Planning Commission of the City of Mountain View:
+NOW, THEREFORE, BE IT RESOLVED that the City Council of the City of Mountain View finds:

-- 1. That the Environmental Planning Commission hereby recommends the City Council approve the Planned Community Permit pursuant to the following required findings in Section 36.50.55 of the City Code: - a.
+- 1. The Planned Community Permit for construction of three 6-story office buildings, two 6-level parking structures (with one level below grade), and retain three 2-story office buildings resulting in 1.08 million square feet of office project is conditionally approved based upon the conditions contained herein and upon the following findings pursuant to Section 36.50.55 of the City Code: - a.
 The proposed use or development is consistent with the provisions of the P (Planned Community) District because the P District standards have been developed around the project based on policy direction from the 2030 General Plan.

-The proposal clearly demonstrates superior site and building design and compatibility with surrounding uses and developments by providing appropriate building setbacks from the public right-of-way; innovative architecture which responds to the project site surroundings; the implementation of bird-friendly building design strategies; all parking provided within parking structures or below the buildings; and an office use which is compatible with the surrounding uses;
+The proposal clearly demonstrates superior site and building design and compatibility with surrounding uses and developments by providing appropriate building setbacks from the public right-of-way; innovative architecture, which responds to the project site surroundings; the implementation of bird-friendly building design strategies; all parking provided within parking structures or below the buildings; and an office use which is compatible with the surrounding uses.